Honours+ Workshops

 Available sessions:

-- Wednesday 08.02.2023, 13:30-16:30 hrs;
+- Wednesday 25.02.2026, 09:30-12:30 hrs;

-- Tuesday 07.03.2023, 13:30-16:30 hrs;
+- Tuesday 17.03.2026, 09:30-12:30 hrs;

 The Ultimate Presentation Skills Masterclass

-In this hands-on workshop, you will develop the draft of your final Honours+ presentation with Adina Petre, a High Performance Coach and Clinical Psychologist who’ll help discover and develop your ultimate presenter skills.
+From content to delivery, a strong presentation and the skills that are deployed during effective pitching can create a bigger impact with the audience, and deliver the message they need to hear.
+In this hands-on workshop, you will develop the draft of your final Honours+ presentation with Adina Petre, a High-Performance Coach and Clinical Psychologist who’ll help discover and develop your ultimate presenter skills.

-As a jury member of several pitch competitions throughout her career, Adina knows the ins and outs of what makes a compelling pitch, and will be sharing them with you in this dynamic workshop.
+As a jury member of several pitch competitions throughout her career, Adina knows the ins and outs of what makes a compelling pitch and will be sharing them with you in this dynamic workshop.

 Your Workshop Host